Roger-sp/Roger-sp/README.md

 ## 👨‍💻 About Me

-Senior Backend Engineer with over **15 years of experience** in software development and more than **10 years in the Financial Services industry**, delivering mission-critical applications for institutions such as **Santander, BTG Pactual, and UBS**.
+Senior Backend Engineer with over **15 years of experience** in software development and more than **10 years in the Financial Services industry**, delivering mission-critical applications for institutions such as **Santander, BTG Pactual, and UBS**, and also experience in the **Telecommunications sector** with companies like **Claro, Vivo, and Sky**.

 Specialized in designing scalable, secure, cloud-native, and high-performance backend solutions using modern .NET technologies and Microservices Architecture.